imagej/imagej.github.io/_pages/plugins/ezfig.md

 ![](/media/Image34.png "Image34.png")

-To export a Figure, press "File&gt;Export as..." and select one of the export formats available.
+To export a Figure, press {% include bc path="File|Export as..." %} and select one of the export formats available.
 Please note that exported files cannot be further edited by EZFig, so it is particularly important to also "save" your figures (see Section "Save .ezf files").

 EZFig can export figures as raster/bitmap images :